 Freshman residents are not permitted to bring vehicles on campus.
 Commuter students and transfer students must register their car with Security.
 Permits to park on campus are available through Security.

 How many guests may I have with me at NSO?

 We will determine our guest policy for Fall 2021 move in and orientation based on Covid guidelines and best practice outlined by the Quincy Department of Health later this summer.

 No, we are happy to offer these services for you!

 Guest housing is not available on campus, but here is a list of local accommodations.

 As a parent of a new student, is there any NSO information specifically for me?

 Summer and Fall NSO is designed to help both students and their family’s transition into the ENC community.

 Spring NSO is significantly more condensed.
-Parents are invited to attend any and all sessions on the schedule.
+Parents are invited to attend all virtual sessions on the schedule.